 - 2. What is a DMV administrative hearing?

-- 3. What are a person’s rights at a hearing?
+- 3. What are my rights at a hearing?

 1. What is a California DMV hearing officer?

-A hearing officer is a person within the DMV’s Division of Driver Safety that presides over administrative hearings.1
+A hearing officer is a person within the DMV’s Division of Driver Safety who presides over administrative hearings.1

-In the State of California, the DMV Driver Safety Office conducts administrative hearings to determine whether or not it should initiate a license suspension or a license revocation against a subject driver.2
+In the State of California, the DMV Driver Safety Office conducts administrative hearings to determine whether or not it should initiate a license suspension or revocation against a subject driver.2

 A hearing itself is not a criminal court proceeding within a California superior court.
-The hearing process is essentially a less formal opportunity for a motorist to try and protect their driving privileges.3
+The hearing process is essentially a less formal opportunity to try and protect your driving privileges.3

 A hearing officer performs the following tasks at a hearing: